Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Unlawful Use Of Unmanned Aircraft

-Would create two new drone crimes: (1) unlawful use of unmanned aircraft—operating a drone to capture images of a person, private property, or critical infrastructure with intent to conduct surveillance (misdemeanor); (2) unlawful use near critical infrastructure—operating a drone that interferes with or makes contact with facilities including pipelines, power plants, prisons, military installations, and municipal airports (fourth degree felony, up to 18 months prison and/or $5,000 fine).
-Bill was driven by cartel drone activity along southern border and presentation by NM Organized Crime Commission showing video of cartel-operated drone tracking and dropping explosives on law enforcement convoy.
+Would create two new drone crimes: (1) Unlawful use of an unmanned aircraft—operating a drone to capture images of a person, private property, or critical infrastructure with intent to conduct surveillance (misdemeanor); (2) Unlawful use near critical infrastructure—operating a drone that interferes with or makes contact with facilities including pipelines, power plants, prisons, military installations, and municipal airports (fourth degree felony, up to 18 months prison).
+Bill was driven by cartel drone activity at the southern border, including video of cartel-operated drones tracking and dropping explosives on law enforcement convoys.

 Last action: January 29, 2026